Straight to your inbox

-For example, Slate offers a variety of podcasts and offers even more to those who become paying Slate Plus members.
+For example, Slate provides even more podcasts and offers to those who become paying Slate Plus members.
 Not only do the podcasts offer great content, but the paid Slate Plus option also provides Slate with an opportunity to generate revenue.

 Email marketing has long been a channel for digital media companies and publishers, but many have seen it as an afterthought.
-Instead of seeing email as a separate channel, worthy of its own strategy, many simply send whatever is published on their site out in an email.
+Instead of seeing email as a separate channel, worthy of its own audience engagement strategies, many simply send whatever is published on their site out in an email.
 Often, this content is pulled directly from an RSS feed.

 “You could look at the whole newsletter portfolio, that’s almost the size of a chunk of our website,” Joey Marburger, director of product for the Washington Post, said in an interview with Digiday.
 “Email newsletters are critical to our business.”

-Additionally, LiveIntent offers media companies and publishers an opportunity to add ads directly to their emails.
+Additionally, LiveIntent offers media companies and publishers an opportunity to attach ads directly to their emails.
 This gives companies the opportunity to not only communicate with their audience but also attract advertisers.

-In order to encourage visitors to sign up to receive emails, you have to offer content they value.
-Media companies and publishers are finding clever ways to create content specifically for email, no longer seeing email as a channel to broadcast every piece of content that is posted on the media site.
+To encourage visitors to sign up for receiving emails, you have to offer content they value.
+Media companies and publishers are finding clever ways to create content specifically for email.

 The Player’s Tribune creates sports-related content for die-hard fans.
 Rather than asking visitors to sign up for a generic daily update, the media company has created email series, such as “The Five Toughest Players I’ve Ever Guarded” by Paul Pierce.